A $p$-adic Simpson correspondence for singular rigid-analytic varieties: -descent of vector bundles and Higgs bundles

 \begin{proof}[Proof of Theorem \ref{thm.descent of vector bundles}] We first verify

 for all smooth $X$ and vector bundle $F$.
 This implies that $\rho_X^*$ is fully faithful.
 Since the statement is local, we may assume that $X$ is quasicompact.
 We want to show that the cone

 vanishes.
-It suffices to show that $H^i_\fppf(Y,G)$ vanishes for all $i\in \mathbb{Z}$ and $Y\in \Sm/X$.
-Assume the opposite that there is a nonzero element $x\in H^i_\fppf(Y,G)$ and $Y$ is a smooth rigid space with the minimal dimension having such property.
-Since $\rho_Y^* \simeq \rho_Y^*R\rho_{Y,*}\rho_Y^*$, we get $\rho_Y^*G\simeq 0$, i.e. there is a $h$-cover of $Y$ such that $G$ is equivalent to $0$ when pulled back to this cover.
-Since $G$ is already a sheaf in the fppf topology, the cohomology class $x$ can not be trivialized by a fppf cover.
-Hence by Theorem \ref{thm. h-topology factorization theorem}, it suffices to show that $x$ does not vanish when restricted to a smooth blowup or a finite surjective cover.
-Note that by \cref{cor. refine finte surjective}, a finite surjective morphism of smooth rigid spaces can be further refined by smooth blowups and fppf covers.
-Thus we are reduced to showing that $x$ does not vanish when restricted to a smooth blowup $p_Z:\Bl_Z(Y)\to Y$ along a nowhere dense closed subset $Z$.
+It suffices to show that $H^i_\et(Y,G)$ vanishes for all $i\in \mathbb{Z}$ and $Y\in \Sm/X$.
+Assume the opposite that there is a nonzero element $x\in H^i_\et(Y,G)$ and $Y$ is a smooth rigid-analytic variety with the minimal dimension having such a property.
+Since $\rho_Y^* \simeq \rho_Y^*R\rho_{Y,*}\rho_Y^*$, we get $\rho_Y^*G\simeq 0$, i.e. there is a $\eh$-cover of $Y$ such that $G$ is equivalent to $0$ when pulled back to this cover.
+Since $G$ is already a sheaf in the \'etale topology, the cohomology class $x$ can not be trivialized by an \'etale cover.
+Hence by \cref{prop. guo decompose}, it suffices to show that $x$ does not vanish when restricted to a smooth blowup $p_Z:\Bl_Z(Y)\to Y$ along a nowhere dense closed subset $Z$.
 Denote the exceptional divisor as $E$.
-By Lemma \ref{lem.vector bundles statisfies abstract blowup squares} (1), there is an commutative diagram with exact rows
+By Lemma \ref{lem.vector bundles statisfies abstract blowup squares} (1), there is a commutative diagram with exact rows

 By the assumption of the minimality of the dimension of $X$, $\tau_Z$ and $\tau_E$ are isomorphisms.
-Therefore $p_Z^*$ is injective on $H^i_\fppf(-,F)$ showing that $p_Z^*(x)\not= 0$ whence a contradiction.
+Therefore $p_Z^*$ is injective on $H^i_\et(-,F)$ showing that $p_Z^*(x)\not= 0$ whence a contradiction.

-Now we prove that $\rho_X^*$ is essentially surjective for all smooth rigid space $Y$.
+Now we prove that $\rho_X^*$ is essentially surjective for all smooth rigid-analytic varieties $Y$.
 Clearly, the statement is true for dimension 0.
-Hence by induction on dimension, we may assume that the statement is true for smooth rigid spaces $Z$ with $\dim(Z)< \dim(Y)$.
-Suppose $F$ is a vector bundle on $Y_h$.
-Again by by Theorem \ref{thm. h-topology factorization theorem} and \cref{cor. refine finte surjective}, it suffices to show that if $F$ is trivial after pulling back to a smooth blowup along a smooth nowhere dense closed subset $Z$, then $F$ is already locally free.
-By induction hypothesis, $\Vect(Z_h)$ is equivalent to $ \Vect(Z)$.
+Hence by induction on dimension, we may assume that the statement is true for smooth rigid-analytic varieties $Z$ with $\dim(Z)< \dim(Y)$.
+Suppose $F$ is a vector bundle on $Y_\eh$.
+Again, by \cref{prop. guo decompose}, it suffices to show that if $F$ is trivial after pulling back to a smooth blowup along a smooth nowhere dense closed subset $Z$, then $F$ is already locally free.
+By induction hypothesis, $\Vect(Z_\eh)$ is equivalent to $ \Vect(Z)$.
 Hence we get a object in $\Vect({Z})\times_{\Vect({E})}\Vect{({\Bl_Z (Y)})}$.
 By Lemma \ref{lem.vector bundles statisfies abstract blowup squares} (2), we get a vector bundle $F'$ on $Y$.
-Thus $F$ is the essential image of $F'$ since $\rho_Y^*F'$ and $F$ agree on the $h$-cover $\Bl_Z(Y)$ of $Y$. \end{proof}
+Thus $F$ is the essential image of $F'$ since $\rho_Y^*F'$ and $F$ agree on the $\eh$-cover $\Bl_Z(Y)\coprod Z$ of $Y$. \end{proof}